 - Add it to oatmeal cookies!
 Yummm!
 You can rehydrate it first or just add a half cup or so directly from the can.

 - Add it to Oatmeal Pecan Bars!
 Double yummm!

-- Rehydrate the pineapple and use it in a sweet-and-sour sauce for chicken or pork.
+- Rehydrate the freeze-dried pineapple, and use it in a sweet-and-sour sauce for chicken or pork.

 - Add some pineapple to a chicken and veggie stir fry, along with some cashews!

 - Include it in a snack mix with other dried fruit, nuts, freeze-dried yogurt, and mini chocolate chips.
 Surprisingly, pineapple and chocolate go very well together, my friend!